Mygod/VPNHotspot/README.md

 The following features in the app requires it to be installed under `/system/priv-app` since some restricted permissions are required.
 One way to do this is to use [App systemizer for Magisk](https://github.com/Magisk-Modules-Repo/terminal_systemizer).

+* (Android 10+, since app v2.17.1) `android.permission.CONNECTIVITY_USE_RESTRICTED_NETWORKS`:
+  - On select devices running Android 10 or 11, this permission is required to properly set up tethering if you are using a VPN with strong restrictions on incoming traffic.
+    You can usually remove these restrictions by going to your VPN app and enable options such as "allow access to local network devices".
+  - On Android 12 or higher, a permanent change is made to the global settings (`settings get global uids_allowed_on_restricted_networks`) instead if this permission is missing.
 * (Android 8-10, since app v2.4.0) `android.permission.OVERRIDE_WIFI_CONFIG`: Read/write system Wi-Fi hotspot configuration. ([#117](https://github.com/Mygod/VPNHotspot/issues/117))

 Installing as system app also has the side benefit of launching root daemon less frequently due to having privileged permissions listed below.

-* `android.permission.CONNECTIVITY_USE_RESTRICTED_NETWORKS` (without this permission, a permanent change is made to the global settings instead)
 * `android.permission.LOCAL_MAC_ADDRESS`
 * `android.permission.MANAGE_USB`
 * `android.permission.OVERRIDE_WIFI_CONFIG`